-Wheat rust is one of the earliest known plant diseases, and it remains a problem today.
-Scientific studies offer information that allows us to manage the disease better so that we no longer have worldwide crop losses, but we still have regional crop failures.
-Use the wheat rust information in this article help manage your crop.
+Wheat rust is one of the earliest known plant diseases and it still remains a problem today.
+Scientific studies offer information that allow us to manage the disease better so that we no longer have worldwide crop losses, but we still have regional crop failures.
+Use the wheat rust information in this article to help manage your crop.

 What is Wheat Rust?

 Wheat rust endures through time because the disease spores are truly remarkable.
-When the wheat is wet and temperatures are between 65 and 85 degrees Fahrenheit (18-29 C.), Puccinia spores can successfully infect a plant in less than 8 hours.
+When the wheat is wet and temperatures are between 65 and 85 degrees F. (18-29 C.), Puccinia spores can successfully infect a plant in less than eight hours.
 The disease advances to the stage where it spreads to other plants in less than a week.
-The fungus produces fine, dust-like spores that are so light they can spread over long distances on the wind, and they can modify themselves when they encounter resistant varieties.
+The fungus produces fine, dust-like spores that are so light they can spread over long distances on the wind and they can modify themselves when they encounter resistant varieties.